 Why is this important?

-With respect to Customer Perspective, below are a few KPI's which a businessman should be mindful of:
+With respect to Financial Perspective, below are few KPI’s which a businessman should be mindful of: